xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD04_LAB_MANUAL.md

         return Task.CompletedTask;
     }, context);
     ```
-3. To continue to the next middleware, enter the following code:
+3. To continue to the next middleware, under **X-Request-ExecutionTime** enter the following code:
    ```cs
     await next();
    ```